-A part of Yokoso’s charm is being so well hidden that it remains an uncharted territory for many living outside of the Docklands, but your trip down East will be worth it once you see the Special Rolls and the view it has casting over the River Thames.
-FoodSpotting was how I first came across this restaurant (a great app to find inspiration and hidden gems!), the pictures lured me in and BAM it’s been placed on the map ever since.
+Part of Yokoso’s charm is being so well hidden that it remains an uncharted territory for many living outside of the Docklands.
+Your trip down east to this hidden gem will be so worth it once you’ve seen the Special Rolls it has to offer and the view it has casting over the River Thames.
+FoodSpotting was how I first came across this restaurant (a great app to find inspiration), the pictures lured me in and BAM it’s been placed on the map ever since.

 The locals definitely take full advantage of Yokoso’s accessibility and value for money, with many enjoying the serenity and homely ambiance in slippers and shorts, something that might not see you pass the reception of say, Zuma.
 You can just about get away with wearing anything here and besides, the food shall be doing all the impressing today.